aspose-html/aspose-html-reference-tutorials/content/english/net/html-extensions-and-conversions/convert-html-to-mhtml/_index.md

 ### 1. Aspose.HTML for .NET Library

 You need to have the Aspose.HTML for .NET library installed.
-If you haven't done this already, you can download it from the official website [here](https://releases.aspose.com/html/net/).
+If you haven't done this already, you can download it from the website [here](https://releases.aspose.com/html/net/).
 Follow the installation instructions provided on the website.

 ### 2. Sample HTML Document